consoledotdev/home/content/tools/server-monitoring.md

 {{</ rich-title-5 >}}

 - **Let someone else deal with it.** Is monitoring part of your core business?
-  If not, investing in differentiation is a better use of time and money.
-Let someone else deal with ensuring the monitoring is working, scaling, and continuing to add new functionality.
+  If not, investing in your product is a better use of time and money.
+Let someone else deal with ensuring the monitoring is working, scaling, and under active development.
 - **Keeping up with integrations.** One of the reasons we created Console is to help developers stay up to date with the high velocity of releases in the tech industry.
-This means new software versions, new cloud services, new APIs.
-  Keeping up to date with that is difficult, but when you pick a product to use you want to be sure you can monitor it.
+There are always new software releases, new cloud services, new APIs.
+Keeping up to date is difficult, but when you pick your tech stack you want to be sure you can monitor it.
 The best monitoring products are always up to date with the latest releases and will integrate with new services as they are announced.
 Keeping self-hosted on-premises monitoring up to date is a challenge.
-- **Saving engineering time.** Deploying hosted SaaS monitoring still needs time from your engineers but it is focused on integration with your software, deploying the agent, and connecting up your existing services.
-These are specific to your environment rather than the undifferentiated heavy lifting of ensuring reliable alert delivery or managing a time series database that you would need to do with self-hosted monitoring.
+- **Saving engineering time.** Deploying hosted SaaS monitoring still needs time from your engineers but it is mostly integration work.
+These are specific to your environment rather than the undifferentiated heavy lifting of ensuring reliable alert delivery or managing a time series database.
+SaaS monitoring tools handle all that for you.

 {{< close-div >}}